- Search The Registry

 It was designed so Washington's guests would not see slaves as they slipped in and out of the main house.
 "As you enter the heaven of liberty, you have to cross the hell of slavery," said Michael Coard, a Philadelphia attorney who leads a group that worked to have slavery recognized at the site.
 "That's the contrast, that's the contradiction, that's the hypocrisy.
 But that's also the truth."

 Washington lived and handled presidential business at the house in the 1790s when Philadelphia was the nation's capital.
-The findings have created a quandary for National Park Service and city officials planning an exhibit at the house.
-They are now trying to decide whether to incorporate the remains into the exhibit or go forward with plans to fill in the ruins and build an abstract display about life in the house.
+The findings have created a quandary for the National Park Service and city officials planning an exhibit at the house.
+They are now trying to decide whether to incorporate the remains into the exhibit or plan to fill in the ruins and build an abstract display about life in the house.

-Making that decision will push back the building of the exhibit, which had been slated to open in 2009.
+Making that decision will push back the exhibit building, which had been slated to open in 2009.
 Joyce Wilkerson, the mayor's chief of staff, said the oversight committee wouldn’t rush into construction.
 Most of Washington's slaves lived at his Mount Vernon estate in Virginia.
 When Washington died in 1799, he had more than 300 slaves.
 In his will, he arranged for them to be freed after the death of his wife.
 Before the ruins were unearthed, officials had planned an exhibit without archaeological findings.